Ulster Bank and KBC are leaving Ireland – What do you need to know?

 You have to switch your current account because KBC and Ulster Bank are leaving the Irish market.

-If you don’t have a bank account, you might have trouble receiving your wages, social welfare, or other regular payments.
-Direct debits (DD) and standing orders (SO) can be refused and could result in a disruption of services or cause late charges and fees.
+You might have trouble receiving your wages, social welfare, or other regular payments if you don’t have a bank account.
+Direct debits (DD) and standing orders (SO) can be refused and could disrupt services or cause late charges and fees.

 Do you have an account with another banking services provider?
 If not, then you will need to set up a new account to transfer funds to.
 Otherwise, your account with KBC and Ulster Bank will be closed.